maltaweel/eBayScraper/README.md

 11. totalData

 Folder used to place files from scarping and/or NER/dictionary analysis outputs so that they can be merged into one data file.
+The merging of raw scraped data is done using files here or the outputs from the NER/dictionary analysis as well.

 <i>NERProject</i>